Falmouth

 - Age Group athletes: your swim wave corresponds to your age on December 31.
 If you’re 29 years old with a birthday later this year and you hear the announcer say “30-to-34-year olds, get ready to swim,” that means you!

-- Warm-ups are allowed, but stay close to shore.
+- Warm-ups are allowed up to the start time at 7am, but stay close to shore.
 Exit the water IMMEDIATELY when the race director asks.

 - Water temperature will be taken one week before the event, then again one day prior, and posted on our Facebook page and at the race site during day-before registration.
-The reading taken in deep water on June 26, 2024 was 71.6 degrees.
+The water temperature on Race Day last year was 73°.

 - Fins and paddles are not allowed.
-“Safer swimmer” devices are allowed to be used in the Newbie (the last) wave.
+“Safer swimmer” devices are allowed to be used in the Newbie/First-Timer (the last) wave.

 Bike:

 Review the bike course here and/or here.
 Seriously consider driving it beforehand.
-Yes: you allowed to drive through the Woods Hole Oceanographic Institute campus (note the 15 mph speed limit!).
+Yes: you are allowed to pre-drive/ride through the Woods Hole Oceanographic Institute campus (note the 15 mph speed limit!).

 The course measures 8.5 miles.
 You do not mount your bike until you reach the designated area OUTSIDE of the transition area.
 There are several tight turns — both right and left — on the course so exercise caution!